v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/0404-Creating device inventory reports.md

 6. In the **Text Import Wizard – Step 3 of 3** dialog box, click **Finish**.

-7. Close Excel and click **No** when asked about saving the report.
+7. Review the report content.
+When finished, close Excel and select **No** when asked about saving the report.

 ### Exercise 3 Scenario